LinuxLab-ESGI/Windows-Subsystem-for-Linux-WSL/README.md

 Moreover, networking on WSL isn't fully reliable.
 WSL allows you to communicate with a network, but it may be less efficient because it needs to pass through a few layers in order to do work.
 This implies a considerable loss of performance when executing processes that operate at a low network level.

-As Microsoft says in its documentation, WSL has been for the developpers.
+As Microsoft says in its documentation, WSL has been designed for the developers.
 So, if you want to host a Web service or sharing storages locally for example, it's better and more convenient to use a full Linux virtual machine in a classic hypervisor.

 ## Install WSL on Windows